JurianB/Unity-Multiplayer/README-Photon.md

 }
 ```

-All these methods will handle things when a player joins a room en when leaving one.
+All these methods will handle things when a player joins a room or when leaving one.
 Drag the player prefab into the PlayerPrefab field to make sure it's not empty when running the game.

 ## Step 14:
 The final steps will contains a spawn button and a leave button.
 In this way a new player can spawn into the game and play along.

-- Create a new Canvas in the Room scene.
-- Inside this canvas add 2 buttons, one spawn and one leave button.
-Place them where you can easily press them.

-- Go to the spawn button and add a new OnClick() listener.
-Drag the Game Manager into this.
-As an argument call the GameManager script with the SpawnPlayer method.
-As a second argument add the button's GameObject and as argument make SetActive to false.
-- For the leave button add a new OnClick() listener as well.
-Drag the Game Manager into this.
-As a an argument call the GameManager script with the following method: LeaveRoom().
+- Enable _Canvas_ and you're good to go

 ## Step 15:
 - Go to your player prefab and remove it from the scene.
-Then in the Project view, drag your player into the Resources folder since it will be instantiated across the network.
+- In the Project view, drag your player into the Resources folder since it will be instantiated across the network as well.

-- Since our bullet will be spawned across the network, we need to drag the bullet prefab into the resources folder as well.

-- The last thing we need to do is to make sure our PhotonView attached to the player will oberserve the right things.
+The last thing we need to do is to make sure our PhotonView attached to the player will oberserve the right things.
 - Drag its Rigidbody into the player prefab.
 This will sync his position
 - Drag its Transform into here as well.
 Will sync his rotation.
 Only check its rotation since we use transform rotation in the script.
 - Drag its player script into here as well.
 This controls that the player will move across the network.